Pianochicken/Smart_Contract_Beverage/README.md

 buyers: Check the amount of beverage the customers bought.

-contract_owner: display the contract owner's address.
+contract_owner: Display the contract owner's address.

 <br/>